Trilogy (Emerson, Lake & Palmer album): Side one

-"The Endless Enigma" is a suite in three parts; the first section begins with the sound of a beating heart, an effect sometimes claimed to have been created by the Ludwig Speed King bass drum pedal of Palmer's Ludwig Octaplus kit.
+"The Endless Enigma" is a suite in three parts; the first section begins with the sound of a beating heart.
+The second part, "Fugue", is a classical fugue with Emerson on piano and Lake playing counterpoint on bass.
+The third section returns to the "Endless Enigma" theme, ending on a series of horn-like synth fanfares.
+The beating heart effect in the first section is sometimes asserted to have been created by the Ludwig Speed King bass drum pedal of Palmer's Ludwig Octaplus kit.
 However, in the sleeve notes to the 2015 CD/DVD reissue, remix engineer Jakko Jakszyk is quoted as saying "I've discovered [it is] actually Greg playing... muted strings on his bass guitar".
+Emerson can also be heard playing a zurna, a Eurasian wind instrument.